darkhz/bluetuith/README.md

 ## Project status
 This project has currently been confirmed to be sponsored by the [NLnet](https://nlnet.nl/project/bluetuith/) foundation.
-The draft is complete, and the review of the draft and the MoU signing is pending.
+The draft is complete, and the MoU has been signed.
+The work is now in progress.

 Although this repo seems to be currently inactive, please bear in mind that we are actively working on new features, namely:
 - Cross-platform support (Windows, MacOS, FreeBSD)